 1/2 tsp salt (Himalayan, pink, or Real Salt is essential for optimum health; a fine grind Himalayan salt is available at Costco for $4.95 for 5 lbs.)

-1 pkg of Swerve alternative confectioners sugar (To make your own confectioners sugar, grind the better-tasting Monkfruit in a blender-be sure to cover blender with a towel.
-Note: Swerve, granulated Monkfruit, and ground Monkfruit all measure exactly the same.
-Use 12 oz of ground Monkfruit, in place of the Swerve in this recipe, or enough to bring frosting to desired consistency.)
+1 c Swerve alternative confectioners sugar (To make your own confectioners sugar, grind the better-tasting Monkfruit in a blender-be sure to cover blender with a towel.
+Note: Swerve, granulated Monkfruit, and ground Monkfruit all measure exactly the same.)

-Be sure butter and cream cheese are softened, before starting recipe.
+Be sure cream cheese and butter (for both cookies and frosting) are softened, before starting recipe.

 - Preheat oven to 350 degrees.

 - In a large bowl, mix butter and Monkfruit.
-Beat in: egg, vanilla, and the zest of one lemon and one orange.
+Beat in: egg, vanilla, and the zest of lemon and orange, minus 2 tsp for frosting.

 - Stir together baking soda, konjac root, and salt into almond flour, using a separate dish-better yet, shake well in a quart-size sealed storage bag.
 Mix almond flour mixture into butter mixture; do not over-beat.
 See above photo.